evily2k/DattoRMM-Scripts/BlueScreenView - Pull Logs and Display Results (Final)/readme.md

 # BlueScreenView - Pull Logs and Display Results [WIN]
-**The script will deploy BlueScreenView and outputs dump file into stdout**
+**The script will deploy BlueScreenView and outputs the dump file into stdout**

 This allows you to display the bluescreen dump files content in the DattoRMM script output in activity logs.